aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 **Basic installation**

 - Created a new VirtualBox image
-    - I named it "Kubuntu 14.04" or similar; this automatically selected Linux as the OS type; I manually selected "Ubuntu (32 bit)" as the version
+    - I named it "Kubuntu 16.04" or similar; this automatically selected Linux as the OS type; I manually selected "Ubuntu (64 bit)" as the version
-    - I set the memory at 1024 Mb (instead of the default of 512 Mb), ensured that the disk size was "dynamically allocated" and was set to 20 Gb (instead of the default 8 Gb); everything else was set at the default
+    - I set the memory at 1536 Mb (instead of the default of 512 Mb), ensured that the disk size was "dynamically allocated" and was set to 20 Gb (instead of the default 8 Gb); everything else was set at the default
-- I installed Kubuntu 14.04.2 LTS (32 bit), desktop edition, from the DVD image downloaded from [http://www.kubuntu.org/getkubuntu](http://www.kubuntu.org/getkubuntu) (the specific image file is [here](http://cdimage.ubuntu.com/kubuntu/releases/trusty/release/kubuntu-14.04.2-desktop-i386.iso))
+- I installed Kubuntu 16.04.1 LTS (64 bit), desktop edition, from the DVD image downloaded from [http://www.kubuntu.org/getkubuntu](http://www.kubuntu.org/getkubuntu) (the specific image file is [here](http://cdimage.ubuntu.com/kubuntu/releases/16.04.1/release/kubuntu-16.04.1-desktop-amd64.iso))
     - When prompted, I clicked on 'download updates' and 'install 3rd party software' when the options were given
     - For hard drive, I used the default: "Guided -- use entire disk"
-    - The computer name is cassiopeia, the login name is 'student', full name is 'L33t Hax0r', and the password is 'password'
+    - The computer name is cassiopeia, the login name is 'student', full name is 'L33t H4x0r', and the password is 'password'
     - This account can run root (system) commands via 'sudo' - if you don't know what this means, you can safely ignore it
 - Once it was finished, I rebooted, and logged in
-- Ran `sudo apt-get update`
+- Via a Konsole, ran `sudo apt-get update` then `sudo apt-get dist-upgrade`
-- Installed the guest addition drivers.
-There are many ways to do this, but few seemed to work.
-I got it working via modifying the directions [here](http://askubuntu.com/questions/451805/screen-resolution-problem-with-ubuntu-14-04-and-virtualbox) (one of the comments of the top rated answer):
-	- Ran `sudo apt-get install xserver-xorg-core` (the package manager had a lot of complaints with this, but it all seemed to work...)
-	    - Another source indicated that xserver-xorg-core and xorg-video-abi-15 are the two packages to be installed, but the images as created here didn't test this out
-	- Ran `sudo apt-get install -f virtualbox-guest-dkms virtualbox-guest-x11`
-	- Reboot; the X11 screen started resizing with the VirtualBox window
-- Ran `sudo apt-get dist-upgrade`.
 - Reboot!
-- Ran `apt-get autoremove`
+- Ran `apt-get autoremove` (which didn't have to remove anything)
+- VirtualBox guest additions
+    - These are the utilities so that VirtualBox will work correctly with the host computer (proper full screen, etc.)
+    - From the VirtualBox Device menu, select "Insert Guest Additions CD Image", and follow the prompts
+    - Once done, run `autorun.sh` from `/media/student/VBOXADDITIONS_4.3.36_105129` (or similar), and follow the prompts
+- Reboot!

 # Development installation